justinpearson/Batch-Web-Of-Science-To-Bibtex/README.md

     - NOTE: The version installed by `pip install wos` didn't work for me; I specifically needed the `wos-lite` branch.

 - Requires a "Lite" or "Premium" subscription to the [Web of Science "Web Services"](http://ipscience-help.thomsonreuters.com/wosWebServicesLite/WebServicesLiteOverviewGroup/Introduction.html), currently owned by Clarivate Analytics.
     - This is not the same as signing up for a free account on webofknowledge.com.
 Rather, your school or work probably has to pay for API access.
 If you work at UC Santa Barbara, talk to Shari Laster (slaster@ucsb.edu).
     - I hard-coded the use of Lite.
-- Input: CSV file with columns "First name" & "Last name"
-- Output: `.bib` file of BibTeX entries for publications of the people listed in the CSV file
-- Caches retrieved files to a [shelve](https://docs.python.org/2/library/shelve.html) database.
-    - Doesn't retreive an author's publications if the cache has more than the Web of Science.
 - Currently only conference papers & journal articles are exported to BibTeX.
     - It's a pain to map between [all the WoS doctypes](http://ipscience-help.thomsonreuters.com/inCites2Live/indicatorsGroup/aboutHandbook/appendix/documentTypes.html) and [all the BibTeX entry types](http://bib-it.sourceforge.net/help/fieldsAndEntryTypes.php).